A model of the cubic connectedness locus: Connectedness of the fibers of polynomials

-\begin{proof} By Lemma \ref{l:gland}, there is $P_0\in\Cc_3$ without neutral cycles such that $\lam^r_P=\lam^r_{P_0}$.
-It follows from Lemma \ref{l:lamvsCc} that $\Cc(P)=\Cc(P_0)$.
-Thus, we may assume that $P$ has no neutral cycles.
-If all periodic points of $P$ are repelling, then $\Cc(P)$ is a singleton by \cite{KozlovskivanStrien2009} and the assumptions.
-Assume now that $P$ has (super)attracting domains.
+\begin{proof} By Theorem \ref{t:kiwi1}, there is $P_0\in\Cc_3$ without neutral cycles such that $\lam^{rep}_P=\lam^{rep}_{P_0}$.
+By Lemma \ref{l:lamvsCc}, $\Cc(P)=\Cc(P_0)$.
+So, we may assume that $P$ has no neutral cycles.
+If all periodic points of $P$ are repelling, then $\Cc(P)$ is a singleton, by \cite[Theorems 1.1 and 1.2]{KozlovskivanStrien2009} and the assumptions.
+Assume that $P$ has (super)attracting domains.
 If $P$ is hyperbolic, the result follows from the main result of Shen and Wang \cite{shen2020primitive}.
-Finally, if one critical point $c_1$ of $P$ lies in a (super)attracting periodic basin, the other critical point $c_2$ is in the Julia set, and $P$ has the properties from the statement of the theorem, then $\Cc(P)$ is also connected by \cite{wang2021primitive} (only the nonrenormalizable case is considered in \cite{wang2021primitive} but the extension to the finitely renormalizable case is straightforward). \end{proof}
+Finally, if one critical point $c_1$ of $P$ lies in a (super)attracting periodic basin, the other critical point $c_2$ is in the Julia set, and $P$ has the properties from the statement of the theorem, then $\Cc(P)$ is also connected by \cite[Theorem A]{wang2021primitive}.
+Note: only the nonrenormalizable case is considered in \cite{wang2021primitive} but the extension to the finitely renormalizable case is straightforward; the connectedness of $\Cc(P)$ follows from the bijectivity of the straightening map in the same way as in \cite{shen2020primitive}. \end{proof}

-Let $\Ac$ be a regular alliance of critical portraits, and consider the corresponding regular fiber $\pi^{-1}(\Ac)$.
-Evidently, Lemma \ref{l:regfibren} completes the proof of the Main Theorem.
+Let $\F$ be a non-central fiber of critical portraits, and consider the corresponding non-central fiber $\eta_3^{-1}(\F)$ of polynomials.
+Lemma \ref{l:regfibren} completes the proof of the fact that non-central fibers of polynomials are connected.
+To avoid cumbersome notation, set $\lam_{\ol{\la(P)}}=\lam^{rat}_P$.

-\begin{lem} If $\Ac$ is a regular alliance then the regular fiber $\pi^{-1}(\Ac)$ equals $\Cc(P)$ for some $P$.
-Any regular fiber is connected. \end{lem}
+\begin{lem} If $\F$ is a non-central fiber of critical portraits, then $\eta_3^{-1}(\F)=\Cc(P)$ for some $P\in \Cc_3$ without neutral cycles but with infinitely many periodic cuts.
+Any non-central fiber of polynomials is connected, and if $\phi:\Cc_3\to Y$ is T-stable, then the $\phi$-image of a non-central fiber is a point. \end{lem}